centrahq/api-documentation/user/pages/01.overview/03.stock/docs.md

 38 | 18 | 20 | 2 | 1 | 4 | 17 | 8 | 10 | 0 | 27

 * **Physical** = FTA + Allocated
 This is the quantity that you have on the shelf in the warehouse.
-If there are any differences, Centra wouldn’t know about.
+If there are any differences, Centra wouldn’t know about it.
 * **FTA** = Physical - Allocated
 Free to Allocate.
 This is the quantity of said product which is available to allocate on orders, or simply, this is the quantity available.
 * **Allocated** = Physical - FTA